top of page

 instead of a tennis ball, it see’s a hand grenade and responds accordingly to that.
 From here on out, every time a tennis ball is thrown in its direction, the brain will respond as if a hand grenade has been thrown.

-Hyper-sensitive reactions to what should be seen as normal sensations or actions, cause the brain to feel pain and make changes to avoid this.
+Hyper-sensitive reactions to what should be seen as normal sensations or actions, cause the brain to feel danger or pain and force it to make changes to avoid this.

 So how do we normalise this "hypersensitive" response?
 Head over to our Four Step - Treatment Process page to find out more.